Harley Davidson FXR Suspensions

 For normal use, we always recommend installing the shock absorbers 0.5-1 inches longer.
 This will practically not affect the motorcycle height and weight distribution, but it will increase the run and energy consumption of the rear suspension, which is very useful.
 The manufacturer doesn't really matter, the main thing is that they are monotube (oil under pressure due to a chamber with compressed nitrogen).
 On such shock absorbers, the oil doesn't foam, and it continues to work even under intense load.
 When air bubbles appear in the shock absorber, it's like an air-filled braking system: the lever becomes soft and the brakes stop braking.
 The same happens in the shock absorber when covitation occurs: the rod moves inside the damper without resistance.

 Elongated shock absorbers require the fork to be lengthened, especially when doing a wheelie.
 For a wheelie, it's better to load the rear wheel as much as possible, that is, raise the steering column.
 This can be done by installing a wheel with a larger diameter or a longer fork.

-We are fortunate to have Legend produce Axeo cartridges for a 39 mm fork with a high top cap, where a nitrogen pressurized chamber is.
-This plug allowed to lift the front of the motorcycle as needed.
+We are fortunate to have Legend produce Axeo cartridges for a 39 mm fork with a high top cap, which is needed for through-shaft technology.
+This plug allowed to lift the front of the motorcycle as we need.

 Even though all 39 mm forks are similar, they all have different lengths.
 Even forks with the same inner tubes can have different lengths and run, due to different cup depths at the bottom of the outer tube.
 Therefore, we recommend buying cartridges for a specific fork.
 Especially since the oil level is matched to specific cartridges and forks.
 Since in the manuals Legend doesn't indicate the oil level but only its volume, it's impossible to know how much oil we need to pour if the cartridges and fork have different models.